PereiraSostiene/The-Restaurant-Battle-of-Neighborhoods-in-Mexico/README.md

 In this project, the K-Means clustering technique was employed to find the neighborhoods of Mexico City in which people can find different options of restaurants.
 Restaurant data were obtained from API calls (city f Calgary, Foursquare).

-Lenguage: Python (numpy, pandas, requests, nominatim, folium)
+Lenguage: Python (numpy, pandas, requests, nominatim, folium, pgeocode)